Platform Components/Middleware and API Layer

 How to add middleware

-Navigate to the application where you want to add middleware.
+Navigate to application Navigate to the application where you want to add middleware.

-Configure Middleware
+Configure middleware

-1. Choose middleware type (Graph or Portal)
+1. Choose middleware type (graph or portal)

-2. Choose a Middleware name
+2. Choose a middleware name

 4. Configure deployment settings